 e) Organization of workshops, courses and seminars for the development of capacities allowing improved uptake of ICT applications and IoT.

 f) Annual progress reports, which should include case studies, and a detailed final report containing measurement analysis, information and best practices, as well as any practical experience acquired in the areas of use of telecommunications and other means of enabling ICT applications and connecting devices for development of the smart society.

+g) Development of a city’s ability to respond to crises like the global pandemic through smart cities with special emphasis on a contactless society and continuity of urban systems.

 4 Timing